madebylydia/Fabricius/README.md

 > :warning: Fabricius still does not comes with it's CLI tool!
 It is a work in progress!

+## Defining terms

+It is important to define the terms that Fabricius uses.

+1. **Template** : A template lays the base of an application, it is what will be renderer with Fabricius using the data it'll be given.
+2. **Repository** : Contains one or more templates.
+All templates that are contained inside the repository can be rendered.
+3. **Project** : A project is the result of Fabricius rendering a template, it is the final code that has been created.

 ## Goals:

 1. Create a working project from a project template